Our vision is for a future where every patient who needs us can survive and thrive.

-Our vision is to save and improve the lives of everyone who needs a stem cell transplant, no matter what their background, ethnicity or circumstance.
+We strive to save and improve the lives of everyone who needs a stem cell transplant, no matter what their background, ethnicity or circumstance.

 To help achieve this, we are committed to working in collaboration, both internally and externally, to make meaningful, sustainable change through greater inclusion and diversity.
 We know that by working together with a diversity of perspectives and experiences, we can achieve more for our patients, employees and the sector as a whole.

 The work we do at Anthony Nolan is fundamentally about people.
 The events of 2020 have made us take even more stock of our relationship with patients, colleagues, donors, supporters and volunteers and how they feel about us.
 Where the coronavirus pandemic has starkly highlighted the health inequalities that exist within society, the increased public focus on anti-racism has highlighted the racial injustices people from minority ethnic backgrounds experience on a daily basis.
 In our role as both a health charity and an employer, we know there is more that we need to do to address these issues through our work.